 Q: How do I join?
 A: You may download a membership application and waiver from our Membership Information Page.
-The completed forms and annual dues should be sent to the commander/leader of the unit you wish to join.
-Do not send the forms and money to the clubís post office box!
+The completed forms and annual dues should be sent to the Membership Chair- See contact info below.
+Do not send the forms and money to the club's post office box!
 You will also be required to complete an annual safety test.
-Contact the unit commander for more information.
+Contact your unit commander for more information.

 Q: Who do I mail my Hard Copy Application too?

 For Renewal or New members; Send completed Membership Forms, changes, and corrections to the WCWA Membership Coordinator: @

 Q: How much does it cost?
 A: Annual dues are $25 for an individual and $40 for a family.
 In addition, some units may have unit dues.
 Contact the unit commander for more information.

 The cost of outfitting varies depending on the unit, your ability/willingness to sew, availability of loaner equipment, etc. If you bought everything new your estimated costs would be:

 USA infantry - $1100-$1200 (includes musket)

 cavalry ñ ask the unit commander (it would help if you had a horse)

 These estimates do not include tents, camp gear, mess gear, etc. They do include uniforms, canteen, foot wear, poncho, and belt/cap pouch/cartridge box.
 Keep in mind many of these costs are one-time or, at least, once in a long while.
 The specific items needed vary somewhat from unit to unit.
 Do not purchase any uniform items before contacting your unit commander!